MicroStrategy/rest-api-docs/docs/common-workflows/analytics/project-management/project-advanced-properties-management/get-project-with-advanced-properties.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-c3c3e563-696d-45b8-8f65-b02cb1cb394e?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to retrieve project's definition and its advanced properties.

-You want to get the advanced properties of the `MicroStrategy Tutorial` Project object.
+You want to get the advanced properties of the `Strategy Tutorial` Project object.
 The object ID is `6851110C470AF40EB46B559D5098F309`.

 :::info